Timezone API

 Time Coordination with Timezone API: London and San Francisco

-Here's a step-by-step guide that shows how to calculate the corresponding local time for a meeting in United Kingdom at 11 am on June 14, 2024, for San Francisco.
+Here's a step-by-step guide that shows how to calculate the corresponding local time for a meeting in the United Kingdom at 10 am on June 14, 2024, for San Francisco.

-Use LocationIQ's timezone API to get the timezone offset for different cities with the input of coordinates.
+Use LocationIQ's timezone API to get the timezone offset for London:

 {